DeFiCh/defichain.com/content/white-paper.en.md

 ### DFI Token Utility

-- DFI is used for fee payment for all transactions and smart contracts on the DeFi Blockchain.
+- DFI is used for fee payment for all transactions and smart contracts on DeFiChain.
   - Fee payment for decentralized exchange transactions
   - Fee payment for token transfers
 - Fees payment for DeFi activities: